The University of Law ranks 10th in the UK for quality of teaching in National Student Survey 2024. Find out more

 Myth: No one is taking the Legal Practice Course (LPC) anymore.

 Fact: The LPC is still a popular route for prospective solicitors to study and qualify.
-However, due to the SRA’s transitional arrangements, fewer students will be eligible to use the LPC route each year moving forward (particularly as non-law graduates will no longer be allowed to take the LPC) and we expect the majority of students to have moved over to the SQE route by September 2024.
+However, due to the reduction in available training contracts, and the SRA’s transitional arrangements, fewer students will be eligible to use the LPC route each year moving forward (particularly as non-law graduates will no longer be allowed to take the LPC) and we expect the majority of students to have moved over to the SQE route by September 2024.
 We will continue to offer the LPC to eligible students as a trusted route to practice.

 Myth: The SQE is easier than the LPC.